$38.37 Million in Sales Expected for ForgeRock Inc (NYSE:FORG) This Quarter

-Wall Street analysts expect that ForgeRock Inc (NYSE:FORG) will announce sales of $38.37 million for the current fiscal quarter, according to Zacks Investment Research.
-Five analysts have made estimates for ForgeRock’s earnings.
-The lowest sales estimate is $37.82 million and the highest is $39.00 million.
-The company is expected to announce its next earnings report after the market closes on Wednesday, November 10th.
+Brokerages expect ForgeRock Inc (NYSE:FORG) to post $38.37 million in sales for the current quarter, according to Zacks.
+Five analysts have provided estimates for ForgeRock’s earnings.
+The highest sales estimate is $39.00 million and the lowest is $37.82 million.
+The firm is scheduled to report its next earnings results after the market closes on Wednesday, November 10th.

-According to Zacks, analysts expect that ForgeRock will report full year sales of $167.51 million for the current financial year, with estimates ranging from $166.00 million to $168.18 million.
-For the next financial year, analysts expect that the business will post sales of $200.59 million, with estimates ranging from $197.60 million to $202.00 million.
-Zacks Investment Research’s sales averages are an average based on a survey of sell-side analysts that that provide coverage for ForgeRock.
+According to Zacks, analysts expect that ForgeRock will report full year sales of $167.51 million for the current year, with estimates ranging from $166.00 million to $168.18 million.
+For the next year, analysts anticipate that the business will report sales of $200.59 million, with estimates ranging from $197.60 million to $202.00 million.
+Zacks’ sales averages are a mean average based on a survey of analysts that cover ForgeRock.

-Several equities analysts recently commented on the stock.
-Piper Sandler initiated coverage on shares of ForgeRock in a research note on Monday, October 11th.
-They set an “overweight” rating and a $38.00 price objective for the company.
-Truist assumed coverage on shares of ForgeRock in a report on Monday, October 11th.
-They issued a “buy” rating and a $38.00 price objective for the company.
-Mizuho assumed coverage on shares of ForgeRock in a report on Monday, October 11th.
-They set a “buy” rating and a $40.00 price target for the company.
-Cowen initiated coverage on shares of ForgeRock in a report on Monday, October 11th.
-They set an “outperform” rating and a $45.00 price target for the company.
-Finally, JPMorgan Chase & Co. initiated coverage on shares of ForgeRock in a research note on Monday, October 11th.
-They set an “overweight” rating and a $41.00 target price on the stock.
-Two research analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company.
-According to MarketBeat, ForgeRock presently has a consensus rating of “Buy” and a consensus target price of $38.89.
+A number of equities analysts have issued reports on the stock.
+Truist began coverage on shares of ForgeRock in a report on Monday, October 11th.
+They set a “buy” rating and a $38.00 price objective on the stock.
+Deutsche Bank Aktiengesellschaft assumed coverage on ForgeRock in a research report on Monday, October 11th.
+They issued a “hold” rating and a $35.00 target price on the stock.
+Piper Sandler began coverage on ForgeRock in a report on Monday, October 11th.
+They issued an “overweight” rating and a $38.00 target price for the company.
+Truist Securities initiated coverage on ForgeRock in a research report on Monday, October 11th.
+They set a “buy” rating and a $38.00 target price for the company.
+Finally, Cowen began coverage on ForgeRock in a research note on Monday, October 11th.
+They set an “outperform” rating and a $45.00 price target on the stock.
+Two equities research analysts have rated the stock with a hold rating and eight have given a buy rating to the stock.
+According to data from MarketBeat, the company currently has a consensus rating of “Buy” and a consensus price target of $38.89.

 ForgeRock Company Profile